TomasVotruba/type-coverage/README.md

 * 1 out of 4 = 25 % coverage

-Our code has only one third quality it could have.
+Our code quality is only at one-quarter of its potential.
 Let's get to 100 %!

 ```diff
  final class ConferenceFactory